software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 2. _Act_ on the target behavior.
 Act steps should cover the main thing to be tested.
 This could be calling a function or method, calling a REST API, or interacting with a web page.
 Keep actions focused on the target behavior
 3. _Assert_ expected outcomes.
 Act steps should elicit some sort of response.
 Assert steps verify the goodness or badness of that response.
 Sometimes, assertions are as simple as checking numeric or string values.
 Other times, they may require checking multiple facets of a system.
 Assertions will ultimately determine if the test passes or fails

-Here's how the second test scenario could be tested with a `createMessageSetsUserCorrectly` test method:
+Here's how the two test scenario could be tested with `createMessageSetsMessageAttributesCorrectly` test method:

 ```java
 @SpringBootTest